Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

 where $F(S)$ is commonly referred to in the anomalous pattern detection literature as a score function, to measure the anomalousness of a subset $S$.
-In the context of TESS, this function is a test statistic of the treatment effect--i.e., the divergence between the treatment and control group--in subpopulation $S$ and therefore will be a function of the estimator $\hat{\mu}_{\text{NATE}}(S)$.
+In the context of TESS, this function is a test statistic of the treatment effect--i.e., the divergence between the treatment and control group--in subpopulation $S$, like the one defined in \eqref{eq:BJ-teststat}.

-We accomplish this by first partitioning the experiment dataset into control and treatment groups, and passing the groups to the TESS algorithm.
-For each unique covariate profile $x$ in the treatment group, TESS computes the empirical conditional outcome distribution $\hat F_{Y^C \mid X=x}$ from the control group, estimating the conditional outcome distribution under the null hypothesis $H_{0}$ that the treatment has no effect on units with this profile.
-Then for each record $R_{i}$ in the treatment group, TESS computes an empirical $p$-value $p_{i}$, which serves as a measure of how uncommon it is to see an outcome as extreme as $Y_{i}$ given $X=x_{i}$ under $H_0$.
+We accomplish this by first partitioning the experimental dataset into control and treatment groups, and passing the groups to the TESS algorithm.
+For each unique covariate profile $x$ in the treatment group, TESS uses the control group to compute a conditional outcome distribution $\hat{\mathbb{F}}_{Y^C \mid X=x}$, providing an estimate of the conditional outcome distribution under the null hypothesis $H_{0}$ that the treatment has no effect on units with this profile.
+Then for each record $R_{i}$ in the treatment group, TESS computes an empirical $p$-value $\hat{p}_{i}$, which serves as a measure of how uncommon it is to see an outcome as extreme as $Y^{\text{obs}}_i$ given $X=x_{i}$ under $H_0$.
 The ultimate goal of TESS is to discover subpopulations $S$ with a large amount of evidence against $H_0$, i.e., the outcomes of units in $S$ are consistently extreme given $H_0$.
 Thus, TESS searches for subpopulations which contain an unexpectedly large number of low (significant) empirical $p$-values, as such a subpopulation is more likely to have been affected by the treatment.